 The best thing since sliced sourdough bread

 Sure, we can rely on photographs, but the virtual library is a dynamic 3D experience.
 It would be a step down to only show pictures of the dough.
 It is the sourdough library, after all.
 So we went the whole nine yards and provided the Puratos Sourdough Library with a virtual sourdough generator.

 Honestly, it’s the best thing since sliced sourdough bread.

-With the sourdough generator, librarian Karl de Smedt can input every kind of sourdough into his library.
+Using the sourdough generator, librarian Karl de Smedt is able to add any kind of sourdough into his library.
 The generator gives him full control.
-The librarian can choose from nine different sourdough 3D models and input over 30 parameters affecting shape, twistiness, smoothness, cracks, seeds, color, and blobbiness, to name just a few.
+The librarian can choose from nine different sourdough 3D models and change over 30 parameters affecting shape, twistiness, smoothness, cracks, seeds, color, and blobbiness, to name just a few.
 From the client-side, the sourdough generator is easy-to-use.
 He only has to slide every option left or right and behold how it influences the dough.